Cheng-Lin-Li/Cheng-Lin-Li.github.io/_posts/2018-04-04-Google_Colaboratory.md

 ### High dimensional computions are major operations in deep learning models.

 ## What is Google Colaboratory?
+Google Colaboratory is a free cloud service with GPU.

 ## How does it works?

 ### Pros
 1. The GPU resource is free.
-2. The environment is well integrated with major machine learning packages.
+2. The environment is well integrated with popular machine learning libraries.

 ### Cons